ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ### Area

 Some spells affect an Area, instead of individual targets.
-You need to specify an Origin for the Area, and then choose targets for the spell from within that area.
+Specify an Origin for the Area (along with an orientation, if relevant), and then choose targets for the spell from those entirely within the space described (see the list below).

 - If a spell doesn't specify an Area, it has Area: None.
 Choose targets from within the spell's range; the spell affects each target separately.
 - Spells with an Area can only affect things matching their Target (e.g. creatures, objects) within the space described by that Area.